 The Queen Mary began construction in the December of 1930 in Clydebank, Scotland.
 Due to the Great Depression, work on the ship was ceased in December, 1931.
 In order to complete the project, Cunard (the construction company) applied for a loan from the British Government.
 It was approved, and there was enough leftover money that a second ship – the Queen Elizabeth – could be constructed.

-Location: Jerome, Arizona, USA Built: Unknown Operation Time: ? – Present Type: Hotel Status: Open History: The cause of the hauntings at the Jerome Grand Hotel remains a mystery.
+The cause of the hauntings at the Jerome Grand Hotel remains a mystery.
 The apparition of a woman in white has been seen roaming the halls.
 A ghostly nurse with a clipboard is seen in one of the hotel’s rooms.
 Lastly, the ghost of a little boy has been known to run through the bar area in search of his mother during the late hours of the night.
 Screaming and apparitions are all consistently witnessed at the Jerome Grand Hotel.

-Location: Blue Rapids, Kansas, USA Built: Unknown Status: Still standing History: The Schroyer Cemetery began its operation in the late 19th century when several members of the Schroyer family were buried on the half acre of land on the hill.
+The Schroyer Cemetery began its operation in the late 19th century when several members of the Schroyer family were buried on the half acre of land on the hill.
 Today, there is only one remaining grave, belonging to Mr. Schroyer.
 Visitors have reported seeing blue orbs floating around the area, demonic voices speaking to them, and the apparition of an elderly man walking through the cemetery.

-Location: Union, Missouri, USA Built: Unknown Status: Open History It is said that during the mid-1800s, a young boy fell off the Union Covered Bridge and drowned in the river below.
+It is said that during the mid-1800s, a young boy fell off the Union Covered Bridge and drowned in the river below.
 Now, at night, the apparition of the boy can be seen, and he tries to touch anyone who walks across the bridge.
-The identity of the…
+The identity of the child remains a mystery.

 The Maryville Center for Medically Complex Children was built as an asylum for drug-addicted, handicapped, insane, and foster children.
 Due to asbestos, the center had to be shut down and boarded up.